inferno67/snaptext/README.md

-# 🖼️ SnapText OCR Tool
+# 🖼️ SnapText Ultimate OCR Tool

 Extract text from screenshots and images using **OCR (Optical Character Recognition)** in Python.
 Supports both **terminal** and **drag & drop GUI** versions with **enhanced text extraction**.